Policies and Procedures

 POLICY

-In accordance with federal regulations, Section 600.2 and 600.24, effective July 1, 2011, TCSJ equates one graduate credit hour to a total of 45 hours of work (includes classroom instruction and outside-of-class work).
-For purposes of this policy, one hour of work is assumed to be a 50 minute period.
+In accordance with federal regulations effective July 1, 2011, Sections 600.2 and 600.24 of the Higher Education Act, TCSJ equates one graduate credit hour to a total of 45 hours of work (includes classroom instruction and outside-of-class work).
+For purposes of this policy, one hour of work is assumed to be a 50minute period.

 Calculation of credit hour: